pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > P11, C2, L48: Why only in almost all cases.
 I don’t see an option to get less or more pixels.
 Anyway, this approach is not a solution for your mentioned problem of pixels outside the tree.
 On the contrary, the method leads to the fact that neighboring pixels are included.

-As mentioned, we believe that this approach is a good compromise for the issue at hand and disagree with your view here.
 We agree that there are no possibilities to get a different number of pixels than exactly four and removed "almost" from the sentence.

+As mentioned in previous comments, we still believe that this approach is a good compromise for the issue at hand.

 > P13, C1, 56: Please avoid citations in the conclusion.